pranjal142004/Voice-assistant/README.md

+Note :- The code will not run without internet.

 First Step Install all  python library in this code.

 Second step open the terminal or CMD and write this code.